frappe/erpnext_documentation/user/manual/en/CRM/lead.md

 ### 2.1 Reminders to Follow Up on the Leads

 It is important to reach out to leads from time to time and build the relationship.
-You can set the 'Next Contact Date' and 'Next Contact By' fields and a calendar event will be added for the user chosen in 'Next Contact By' field and a notification is shown on the that Date.
+You can set the 'Next Contact Date' and 'Next Contact By' fields and a calendar event will be added for the user chosen in 'Next Contact By' field and a notification is shown on that Date.

 ### 2.2 Adding Multiple Contacts and Addresses